HiThisIsNotCodeRepo/HelloGoInAction/Chap7/README.md

 When release resource, it won't release immediately, the pool will check if its cache got vacancy if so the cache that resource otherwise release it.

+*Package `work`*

+In `work` a set of goroutine will run tasks concurrently, this is achieved by unbuffered channel.